J0n4e/emby-newsletter/README.md

 ## Features

-- Retrieve the last added movies and TV shows from your Emby/Jellyfin server
+- Retrieve the last added movies and TV shows from your Emby server
 - Send a newsletter to your users with the last added items
 - Professional dark theme with red accents
 - Retrieve the movie details from TMDB, including poster